 There is no standard acoustic guitar neck width and they vary between 41 mm (158” or 1.61”) to 47 mm (178” or 1.85”) for different guitars.
 Conversion from mm to inches may not always match exactly, as different manufacturers convert and round the numbers differently.

-Vast majority of players are not comfortable with neck widths of more than 44 mm.
-The degree of discomfort is more for the players who take their hand around the neck.
+The vast majority of players are not comfortable with neck widths of more than 44 mm.
+The degree of discomfort is more for the players who take their hands around the neck.

 Neck width of 41 to 42 mm is less common and mostly used on electric guitars.
-Guitars having neck width more than 47 mm are commonly referred to as wide neck guitars.
+Guitars having a neck width of more than 47 mm are commonly referred to as wide neck guitars.

-- Use of nylon strings, which are much bigger in gauge to steel strings
+- Use of nylon strings, which are much bigger in gauge than steel strings

 - Fingerpicking style of playing

-- Movement of nylon strings is more because of lower tension.
+- The movement of nylon strings is more because of lower tension.

 Fingerboard Width and Playing Style

-Steel string guitar players with fingerpicking style use second knuckle joint that require less space for the stroke.
-Hence, steel string guitars have much narrower necks.
+Steel-string guitar players with fingerpicking style use a second knuckle joint that requires less space for the stroke.
+Hence, steel-string guitars have much narrower necks.
 Increased string distance in wider fingerboards, does not benefit flatpickers in any way.
-In fact, it may be of little discomfort to some players as pick has to travel extra distance.
+In fact, it may be of little discomfort to some players as the pick has to travel an extra distance.

-43 mm and 44 mm wide necks provide best balance for both the styles of play for steel string guitars.
+43 mm and 44 mm wide necks provide the best balance for both the styles of play for steel-string guitars.
 45 mm necks are more suited for fingerpickers but can be comfortably used by flatpickers, as well.
 47 mm necks are only suitable for fingerpickers.

-Fingerboard widths influences fingerboard contour, neck thickness and its contour.
+Fingerboard widths influence fingerboard contour, neck thickness, and its contour.
 These factors also play a significant role in defining the overall feel of the guitar.

-In some guitars, first and sixth strings are further inside from the edge, known as insetting.
-In such case, the actual string spread is less than what is allowed by the nut width.
-So, even guitars with same neck width may have different string distances.
+In some guitars, the first and sixth strings are further inside from the edge, known as insetting.
+In such a case, the actual string spread is less than what is allowed by the nut width.
+So, even guitars with the same neck width may have different string distances.

-Majority of nylon string guitars have completely flat fingerboards.
+The majority of nylon string guitars have completely flat fingerboards.
 All the strings are in one plane in these instruments.
 This is because flat surfaces are more suited to classical playing.
-Flat surfaces are also found on some 12 string guitars and some recent 5 and 6 string electric basses.
+Flat surfaces are also found on some 12-string guitars and some recent 5 and 6-string electric basses.

-Fingerboard on most steel string guitars, however, has a slight elliptical curve along its width and is known as contoured fingerboard.
+However, the fingerboard on most steel-string guitars has a slight elliptical curve along its width and is known as a contoured fingerboard.
 The fingerboard surface may be cylindrical or conical.

-- Cylindrical fingerboards have constant radius from nut end to bridge end.
+- Cylindrical fingerboards have a constant radius from the nut end to the bridge end.

-- Conical fingerboard have varying radius.
+- Conical fingerboards have varying radii.
 Radius is larger at the bridge end and reduces towards the nut.

-Radius of fingerboard in the specifications of any guitar refers to Radius of Curvature at the headstock nut, unless specifically mentioned.
+The radius of the fingerboard in the specifications of any guitar refers to the Radius of Curvature at the headstock nut, unless specifically mentioned.

-Curved cylindrical fingerboards with smaller radii (7 - 10”) are more suitable chord and rhythm playing.
-Instruments with large constant fingerboard radii (12 - 16“) are preferred by fast soloists.
+Curved cylindrical fingerboards with smaller radii (7 – 10”) are more suitable for chords and rhythm playing.
+Instruments with large constant fingerboard radii (12 – 16“) are preferred by fast soloists.

 Conical fingerboards combine the features of small and large radius cylindrical fingerboards.
-In these, nut end with smaller radius is used for forming chords and bridge end with larger radius is comfortable for Solo playing and prevents fretting out.
+In these, the nut end with a smaller radius is used for forming chords and the bridge end with a larger radius is comfortable for Solo playing and prevents fretting out.

 Unless you play six to 7 hours daily, you should not worry too much about fretboard repairs.
 Most Ebony and even Rosewood fingerboards will last more than 30 years in this situation.

-Fret is a raised element in the form of a metal strip extending across the full width of the fingerboard.
+The fret is a raised element in the form of a metal strip extending across the full width of the fingerboard.
 Strings are pressed against the frets to produce clear notes.
-Each fret represent one semitone.
+Each fret represents one semitone.

 - Most of the frets are made up of Nickel Silver.
-This is a hard Nickel - Steel alloy.
+This is a hard Nickel – Steel alloy.
 Nickel Silver is the industry name of this alloy, in spite of the fact that it does not contain any silver.
-Percentage of Nickel may vary in the alloy and governs the hardness of the fret.
-While, most of the frets are made with 18% Nickel, 12% Nickel frets are also available.
+The percentage of Nickel may vary in the alloy and governs the hardness of the fret.
+While most of the frets are made with 18% Nickel, 12% Nickel frets are also available.